github/docs/content/actions/migrating-to-github-actions/migrating-from-gitlab-cicd-to-github-actions.md

 ## Variables and secrets

-GitLab CI/CD and {% data variables.product.prodname_actions %} support setting environment variables in the pipeline or workflow configuration file, and creating secrets using the GitLab or {% data variables.product.product_name %} UI.
+GitLab CI/CD and {% data variables.product.prodname_actions %} support setting variables in the pipeline or workflow configuration file, and creating secrets using the GitLab or {% data variables.product.product_name %} UI.

-For more information, see "[Environment variables](/actions/reference/environment-variables)" and "[Encrypted secrets](/actions/reference/encrypted-secrets)."
+For more information, see "[Variables](/actions/learn-github-actions/variables)" and "[Encrypted secrets](/actions/reference/encrypted-secrets)."

 ## Caching